amplitude/amplitude-docs/content/collections/api/en/taxonomy.md

 ### Get a single group property

 Get a single group property.
-Send a `GET` request with the group property name as a path parameter, and optionally, the group type in the body.
+Send a `GET` request with the group property name as a path parameter and, optionally, the group type in the body.

 `GET https://amplitude.com/api/2/taxonomy/group-property/:group_property`